Introduction to Perl

 print 'Hello World!'

-Right Audience to learn this Technology
+Right Audience to Learn This Technology

-There is no pre-requisite for learning this technology.
+There is no prerequisite for learning this technology.
 But definitely, there are some crucial things to note and understand –

 If you have a brain and you know to type, half of the task has been accomplished.

 - Learn to think and understand the algorithms.
-Understanding is very crucial as it is a scripting language and has multiple lines of codes in it.
+Understanding is very crucial as it is a scripting language and has multiple lines of code in it.
 So understanding will be a game-changer in the long run.

 - Try to read logical thinking books.

-- Read more of programming blogs and articles, these will increase your vocab in technical understanding, and you may be in a better position to know how to understand things better.
+- Read more programming blogs and articles, these will increase your vocab in technical understanding, and you may be in a better position to know how to understand things better.
 Programming books will also be helpful.

 Scope and Career Growth

-Pros of Career in Perl –
+Pros of a Career in Perl

-- Since it’s an open-source the application and training are available free of cost (mostly)
+- Since it’s an open-source, the application and training are available free of cost (mostly)

 - Widely accessible for troubleshooting work available